LF-Engineering/dev-analytics-affiliation/README.md

   - Try any API via: `` API_URL="`cat helm/da-affiliation/secrets/API_URL.prod.secret`"  JWT_TOKEN=`cat token.secret` ./sh/curl_get_list_organizations.sh odpi/egeria google 2>/dev/null | jq ``.
   - You need to have permission to manage identities in the API database, if you don't have it you can login to test API database using `helm/da-affiliation/secrets/API_DB_ENDPOINT.test.secret` file to get database connect string.
   - Then: `PGPASSWORD=... psql -h db.host.com -U dbuser dbname` and add permissions for your user by running `sql/add_permissions.sql` query replacing `lgryglicki` username with you own username.
+- In real deployment, you will always have that token available on the client side after signing in to the system.

 # SortingHat